UrbanAnalyst/docs/src/example.md

   the city centre, whereas Paris has the best bicycle infrastructure concentrated towards the centre of the city.
 - "Nature Index": Access to natural spaces in the two cities is effectively the opposite of the bicycle index.
-Paris provides relative little access to natural spaces for anybody not close to one of the two huge parks in the city, whereas Berlin provides an abundance of generally smaller natural spaces dispersed throughout the city.
+Paris provides relatively little access to natural spaces for anybody not close to one of the two huge parks in the city, whereas Berlin provides an abundance of generally smaller natural spaces dispersed throughout the city.
 Note that natural space access includes walks alongside water bodies.
-Both cities include dominant rivers, yet Berlin also provides greater pedestrian access to the banks of its river and canals.
+Both cities include dominant rivers, yet Berlin also provides greater pedestrian access to the banks of its rivers and canals.
+Comparison of this layer on the maps reveals the comparably greater access in Berlin to walking paths alongside canals and rivers, whereas most of the Seine in Paris is effectively inaccessible to pedestrians.
 - "Parking": Finally, both Paris and Berlin offer relatively little opportunity to park private automobiles compared with the other UTA cities, with Berlin notably less than Paris.